Chronic Post Traumatic Headache in Children

 - Have your child exercise regularly.
 Exercise helps decrease stress and headaches.
 Ask about the best exercise plan for your child.
 Ask if it is safe for your child to play sports.
-He may not be able to play contact sports, such as football, until he does not have symptoms.
-He will need to wear proper sports equipment to help prevent another concussion.
+He or she may not be able to play contact sports, such as football, until he does not have symptoms.
+He or she will need to wear proper sports equipment to help prevent another concussion.

 Where can I find more information?

 Vienna , VA 22182

 Web Address: http://www.biausa.org

 - You cannot wake your child.

 - Your child has a seizure.

 When should I seek immediate care?

 - Your child has a sudden headache that seems different or much worse than his usual headaches.